dgtombs/picasa2shotwell/README.md

 High-level requirements:

-1. Extract rating tags from Picasa INI files and apply to Shotwell DB.
+1. Extract rating tags from Picasa INI files and apply (as ratings) to Shotwell DB.
-2. Extract non-rating tags from Picasa INI files and print to stdout.
-(Since tags in the Shotwell DB are tough.)
+2. Extract non-rating tags from Picasa INI files and copy to Shotwell DB.
+   * Note: I am copying tags with a prefix since I only support creating new tags in my script.
 3. Auto-create events based on folder names.

 Some folder -> event name examples can be found in the test suite.